Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Introduction

 A recent work by Awerbuch et al.~\cite{Awerbuch08} addresses the maintenance of {\em minimum} spanning trees in dynamic networks.
 The paper shows that a solution to the problem can be updated after a topological change using $O(n)$ messages (and same time), while the $O(m)$ messages of the ``blast away'' approach was thought to be optimal.
 (This demonstrates, incidentally, the revelance of {\em updating} a solution rather than recomputing it from scratch in the case of minimum spanning trees.)
 The algorithm has good properties for highly dynamic networks.
 For instance, it considers as natural the fact that components may split or merge perpetually.
 Furthermore, it tolerates new topological events while an ongoing update operation is executing.
 In this case, update operations are enqueued and consistently executed one after the other.
 While this mechanism allows for an arbitrary number of topological events {\em at times}, it still requires that such burst of changes are only episodical and that the network remains eventually stable for (at least) a linear amount of time in the number of nodes, in order for the update operations to complete and thus the logical tree to be consistent with physical reality.

-All the aforementioned algorithms either assume that {\em global update} operations (e.g. wave mechanisms) can be performed contemporaneously, or at least eventually, or that some node can collect {\em global information} about the tree structure.
+All the aforementioned algorithms either assume that {\em global update} operations (e.g. wave mechanisms) can be performed regularly, or that some node can collect {\em global information} about the tree structure.
 As far as dynamics is concerned, this forbids arbitrary and ever going changes to occur in the network.